ortus-docs/commandbox-docs/developing/modules/configuration/configure_method.md

 * `log` - A named logger, ready to log!
 * `wirebox` - Your friendly neighborhood DI engine
 * `binder` - The WireBox binder, handy for mapping models manually

+# Data Structures

+The `configure()` method does not accept or return any data.
+Instead, the config CFC itself represents the data for configuring the module with data structures in the variables scope.
+It's the job of the configure method to ensure that these data structures are created and populated.

+There is no required data, but here is the list of optional data you can set: